 So how can you ensure your data is secure?
 The more experienced your tech team is at ensuring security, the better it is for you in both the short- and long term.
 Even the smallest breach of security can result in the loss of users’ trust and a destroyed reputation.
 That’s why you should work with developers who have a track record in developing solutions requiring strict security measures.

 There are several ways to monetize your telehealth app.

 An annual payment to use the platform – this might apply to both patients and doctors.

 A monthly recurring payment for using the platform, either with an annual contract or a one-month cancellation period.
 Rates for both might differ.

 Consider selling the core functionalities and add-ons of your apps to other businesses.
 In this way, they save money on developing a product and its maintenance, and you can choose the following options for franchise monetization:

 – Lump sum – a one-off payment

 – Royalty fee – renewable payment for using a software

 – Franchise renewal – payment to continue the contract or to receive important software updates

 Charge patients per minute of each consultation, and keep a share of the revenue instead of offering SaaS-based models for doctors or one-time fees.

 No matter how long the consultation is, you charge only once per consultation.
 The price would differ for individual specialists and levels of experience.

 There are already a lot of telehealth start-ups that have validated the need for such solutions in many markets.
-To make your telehealth product successful, you have to start with examining the needs of your customers and understanding your unique value proposition.
+To make your telehealth product successful, you have to start by examining the needs of your customers and understanding your unique value proposition.

 You won’t be able to do it alone if you don’t have technical experience in this area.
 Even if you do have experience, you will still need someone who has had experience developing similar solutions and who can share know-how with you.
-That is why you need help in the initial phase of product design of your telehealth product as well the iterations stage.
+That is why you need help in the initial phase of product design of your telehealth product as well as the iteration stage.